nasa/CompDam_DGD/readme.md

 Note that portions of CompDam that are specific to Abaqus are hidden from `f90wrap` using the preprocessor directive `#ifndef PYEXT`.

 ### Associated scripts
 In the `tests` directory the shell scripts `pyextmod_compile.sh` and `pyextmod_run.sh` are available to help streamline execution of the python extension module.
+These two scripts assume that conda environment called `compdam` is available with `abaverify` and `f90wrap`.
 Both must be executed with the `-i` option.
 The script `pyextmod_run.sh` loads a debug file and executes the specified DGD routine.
 The DGD routine and the debug file are specified as arguments as follows:
 ```
 $ bash -i pyextmod_run.sh dgdevolve <job-name>
 ```